 As a data subject you have a number of rights in relation to your personal data.
 Below, we have described the various rights that you have, as well as how you can exercise them.

 You may, at any time, request access to the personal data that we hold which relates to you (you may have heard of this right being described as a “subject access request”).

-Please note that this right entitles you to receive a copy of the personal data that we hold about you in order to enable you to check that it is correct and to ensure that we are processing that personal data lawfully.
+Please note that this right entitles you to receive a copy of the personal data that we hold about you.
 It is not a right that allows you to request personal data about other people, or a right to request specific documents from us that do not relate to your personal data.